marinzelenika/aspose-policies/content/policies/upgrades/_index.md

 ---
 head_name: "Upgrades"
-page_title: "Upgrades Policies - Purchase - conholdate.com"
+page_title: "Upgrades Policies - Purchase - aspose.com"
-description: "Explanation of what Conholdate considers an upgrade and how to order one to receive a discount."
+description: "Explanation of what Aspose considers an upgrade and how to order one to receive a discount."
 base_url: ""
 ---
 {{< rightPanel >}}